smartprocure/futil-js/README.md

 #### deprecate
 Utility for marking functions as deprecated - it's just a `before` with a console.warn.
 Takes the name of thing being deprecated, optionally deprecation version, and optionally an alternative and returns a higher order function which you can wrap deprecated methods in.
 This is what's used internally to mark deprecations.

+## Trees
+All tree functions take a traversal function so that you can customize how to traverse arbitrary nested structures.

+### isTraversable
+A default check if something can be traversed - currently it is arrays and plain objects.

+### traverse
+The default traversal function used in other tree methods if you don't supply one.
+It returns `_.values` if it has any or the passed in value if doesn't

+### walk
+`traverse -> (pre, post=_.noop) -> tree -> x`
+A depth first search which visits every node returned by `traverse` recursively.
+Both `pre-order` and `post-order` traversals are supported (and can be mixed freely). `walk` also supports exiting iteration early by returning a truthy value from either the `pre` or `post` functions.
+The returned value is also the return value of `walk`.

+### treeReduce
+`traverse -> (accumulator, initialValue, tree) -> x` Just like `_.reduce`, but traverses over the tree with the traversal function in `pre-order`.

+### treeToArray
+`traverse -> tree -> [treeNode, treeNode, ...]`
+Flattens the tree nodes into an array, simply recording the node values in pre-order traversal.

+### treeToArrayBy
+`traverse -> f -> tree -> [f(treeNode), f(treeNode), ...]
+Like `treeToArray`, but accepts a customizer to process the tree nodes before putting them in an array.
+It's `_.map` for trees - but it's not called treeMap because it does not preserve the structure as you might expect `map` to do.

+### leaves
+`traverse -> tree -> [treeNodes]`
+Returns an array of the tree nodes that can't be traversed into in `pre-order`.

+### tree
+`traverse -> {walk, reduce, toArray, toArrayBy, leaves}` Takes a traversal function and returns an object with all of the tree methods pre-applied with the traversal.
+This is useful if you want to use a few of the tree methods with a custom traversal and can provides a slightly nicer api.